AmbiqAI/neuralSPOT/neuralspot/ns-audio/README.md

-@page NS-Audio NeuralSPOT Audio Library
+@page NS-Audio neuralSPOT Audio Library
 @tableofcontents

-# NeuralSPOT Audio Library Subsystem
+# neuralSPOT Audio Library Subsystem
 This library helps implement audio-based AI features on Ambiq's platform by simplifying common operations such as:
 1. Reading audio data from peripherals such as the low-power analog microphone input (AUDADC) or certain digital mics (PDM)
 2. Calculating common input features such as Mel Spectograms
-3. Transferring data between the EVB and a PC (with the help of NeuralSPOT RPC)
+3. Transferring data between the EVB and a PC (with the help of neuralSPOT RPC)

 NS-audio includes the following components:
 1. `ns_audio`: this is the front-end to the audio sampling subsystem, and provides multiple mechanisms for accessing the collected data